Seeing the fall foliage in New England was something I had been dreaming of for years.

 Airbnb in Portland ($85 per night): I personally found this Airbnb a little creepy (which was probably 90% my anxiety sending my intuition out of whack), but this room ended up being an excellent choice, as the owner was away while we were there, so we had the entire apartment to ourselves.
 Judging by the other reviews on this property, this wasn’t a rare occurrence, either.
 The room was in a reasonable location — a little far from best areas of town — and the bedroom was spacious.
 It was one of the cheapest options in Portland.

-Airbnb in Acadia National Park ($85 per night): If you’re going to be spending time in Acadia National Park and want more of a local experience than you’ll get in touristy Bar Harbor, staying at this Airbnb apartment is a must.
+Airbnb in Acadia National Park ($85 per night): If you’re going to be spending time in Acadia National Park and want more of a local experience than you’ll get in touristy Bar Harbor, staying in this Airbnb apartment is a must.
 The owners are incredibly knowledgable about the park, can recommend the perfect hikes and activities for you, and are great to chat to.
-The breakfast was fantastic, and it was wonderful to sip beers on the outdoor porch after a long day of walking.
+Seriously — they’ve walked every single hike the area, so if you’re looking to find the best viewpoints, get away from the crowds, and see Acadia in the way that locals do, these guys will show you how.
+On top of that, the breakfast was seriously fantastic, and it was especially wonderful to sip beers on the outdoor porch at sunset after a long day of walking.

 Guesthouse in North Conway ($149 per night): The Spruce Moose was the cheapest option in town but still pretty overpriced.
 It was a pleasant enough place to sleep, in a central location, and breakfast was included.
 The dog slobbered all over my clothes, and the owners were clearly stressed from what was their busiest week of the year, so I didn’t feel particularly welcomed.
 It was alright.
 If you’re on a tight budget, it’s a good option as it’s one of the cheapest places in town.